 Managing your health in extreme heat

-With current high temperatures and forecast heatwaves this summer, many people may suffer from the heat, which could have serious impacts on people’s health and well-being.
+During high and extreme temperatures many people may suffer from the heat, which could have serious impacts on people’s health and well-being.

 We’ve put together some helpful information to help you manage your health and get through the heat in these hot weather conditions.